Borough Theatre

 The Borough Theatre, Abergavenny is the principal theatre in the Monmouthshire town of Abergavenny in south east Wales.

-Location, History & Amenities
+Location, history and amenities

 The theatre is part of the Victorian era town hall building dating from 1870 and is situated on Cross Street in the town centre.
-The theatre was extensively renovated in the early 1990s, and its intimate auditorium affords excellent sightlines and acoustics, which succeeds in blending historic and traditional features with a modern ambience.
+Its intimate auditorium affords excellent sightlines and acoustics, which succeeds in blending historic and traditional features with a modern ambience.
+The theatre was extensively renovated in the 1990s and again in 2022.

-The Beatles played at the Borough Theatre in Abergavenny on Saturday June 22, 1963.
+The Beatles played at the Borough Theatre Abergavenny on Saturday 22 June 1963.

 The Borough Theatre is a performance base for the Abergavenny Amateur Operatic & Dramatic Society (AAODS).
 It hosts an active programme of drama, music and other arts, attracting a wide variety of touring artistes.